SinixND/roguelike/README.md

 ## Shortterm
-- [ ] Check "IO" parameters if is actually "Out"
 - [ ] Make internal members private (if no external references)
 - [ ] Separate fog calculation from visibility calculation
 - [ ] Fix web bug -> cursor not moving when mouse active